SchoolOfFreelancing/erp/README.md

-# Hands-On Training for Effective ERP Solutions
-### Module: Hands-On Support and Training for Odoo ERP Solutions
+# Hands-On Training and Support for Odoo ERP Solutions

 Empowering Proficiency in Odoo ERP through Interactive Learning and Support